jiahuadeng/spring-data-mongodb-unit-test/README.md

 spring-data-mongodb-unit-test
 =============================

-A project to demonstrate how to do unit test using spring data mongodb.
+A project to demonstrate how to do unit test for projects which using spring data mongodb technology.